The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 During construction, jobs will peak at around 160 operatives, mainly subcontractors to Kier the construction contractor.
 A framework agreement with Kier is in place which guarantees that Kier will create ten new jobs (five apprentices and five previously unemployed) and will host 18 work placements.

-Once the facility is operational, up to 30 employees per shift with two or three shifts over each 24 hour period would be expected.
-These roles include; security, cleaning, marshals, stevedores, Local Authority staff undertaking document checks and inspections and Animal Plant Health Agency inspectors, as well as specialists in environmental health, vets and inspectors.
+Once the facility is operational, up to 30 employees per shift with two or three shifts over each 24 hour period are expected.
+These roles include security, cleaning, marshals, stevedores, Local Authority staff undertaking document checks and inspections and Animal Plant Health Agency inspectors, as well as specialists in environmental health, vets and inspectors.

 The BCP will create jobs, both during construction phase and during its operation.

-During construction phase at least 40% of the subcontracted spend will be with north Wales small to medium sized enterprises, and up to £10 million will be procured from existing North Wales supply chains.
+During construction phase at least 40% of the subcontracted spend will be with north Wales small to medium sized enterprises, and over £10 million will be procured from existing North Wales supply chains.

 The purpose of the BCP is to inspect goods coming into Wales.
 These goods do not include hazardous waste, such as chemicals, nuclear materials, etc. Any animal waste deemed hazardous will be handled appropriately.